-Older people, those with underlying health conditions and pregnant people are at a higher risk of becoming seriously ill or dying from COVID-19 or flu.
+Older people, those with underlying health conditions and pregnant people have the same chance of becoming seriously ill or dying from COVID-19 or flu.

-Some people who have had COVID-19 can go on to develop ongoing conditions which can last for weeks or even months.
-Common smptoms include profound tiredness, difficulty breathing, heart palpitations, coughing, sleep problems and changes in smell and taste.
-This has been called long Covid.
+Some people who have had COVID-19 can develop ongoing conditions which can last for weeks or even months - or long COVID.

-Multisystem inflammatory syndrome (MIS) is also a possibility.
+Multisystem inflammatory syndrome (MIS) can also happen.
 This causes different body organs to become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.
-This very rare complication largely affects young children.
+This very rare complication mainly affects young children.

 Most people recover from flu with a few days or a couple of weeks.
 Most people can manage their symptoms at home without hospital treatment.
-However, some complications may require hospitalisation if someone has become seriously unwell.
+However, some complications may require hospitalisation if you become very unwell.

 Flu also can worsen existing medical problems.
-For example, people with asthma may have more asthma attacks while suffering from the flu.
+For example, if you have asthma you may have more asthma attacks when you have the flu.

 Secondary bacterial or fungal infections are more common with flu than with COVID-19.

-With COVID-19, further health complications could include blood clots, and some may suffer from long COVID, in which symptoms last for many weeks or months following infection.
+With COVID-19, further health complications could include blood clots, and long COVID, where symptoms last for many weeks or months following infection.
 Long COVID can affect your mental as well as your physical health.
 Anyone can be affected by long COVID, even someone who didn't have any symptoms when they had COVID-19.

 How are flu and COVID-19 treated?

 Most people can manage flu or COVID-19 at home.
-Sometimes GPs will prescribe oral antiviral medications to shorten the duration of flu and reduce the severity of symptoms.
-However, these are not recommended on the NHS unless the number of circulating cases is high.
-Neither flu nor COVID-19 is treatable with antibiotics as they are caused by viruses.
+Sometimes your doctor will prescribe medicines which fight viruses helping to speed up recovery, and ease symptoms.
+Neither flu nor COVID-19 can be treated with antibiotics as they are caused by viruses.

-Medications and other treatment options are still being explored for COVID-19 to see if they can effectively address its symptoms.
-Medication is not currently available to those with COVID-19 outside of hospitals, though many people find that painkillers and over-the-counter remedies commonly used for coughs, colds and sore throats can offer relief from symptoms.
+Medication is usually not available to those with COVID-19 outside of hospitals but NHS England may contact you if you meet the criteria for treatment in the community.
+Many people find that painkillers and over-the-counter remedies commonly used for coughs, colds and sore throats can ease symptoms.